L’équipe Vallis, opérant au Royaume-Uni, à travers l’Afrique et le Moyen-Orient

 Alice was born in New Zealand, but grew up and attended school in the UK in Wiltshire.
 She took a year out before university to travel New Zealand and to work as a counsellor at Camp Half Moon in America.
 Alice attended the University of Greenwich where she achieved a 1st class degree in Philosophy and Sociology.
-Alice joined Vallis Commodities in August 2014 as part of the Internal Audit team.
+Alice joined Vallis Group in August 2014 as part of the Internal Audit team.
 When she has a free moment, she enjoys crochet.

 After 7 years in the British Army, Andrew embarked on a career in commodities in 1987 starting with 5 years as a sugar broker in London, England.
 In 1992 he moved with his family to Durban, South Africa for 6 years as Export Manager for the South African Sugar Association managing the export programme of $400 million, before returning to the UK as a Commercial Director in Tate & Lyle Sugar’s trading division.
 After two years, Andrew then became a founding member of the website and information portal www.sugaronline.com.
 He set up and spent 5 years running his own private business supplying packaging to the international fruit industry, mainly for the transportation of citrus from Central/South America and Africa to Europe.
 In 2005, Andrew started the drive of Vallis Commodities into Africa with its first CMA in Ghana and Mali.
 Since then, the company has grown to over 250 operations managed through its 29 subsidiaries and 570+ staff.
 20% of the commodities handled now are fuel and the associated management of tank farms.
 Andrew is the Managing Director and a minority shareholder.
 He is married with two children and lives in England.
 Andrew is a fervent Brexiteer.
 His main interests are Tottenham Hotspur football club, international politics, and endurance sporting events.

 Anton is a dual French-British National who grew up in Spain and South Africa.
 In 2010 he relocated to Marseille, France to undertake a Bachelor in International Business and Management at Kedge Business School.
 This allowed him to study abroad for a year in Newcastle-upon-Tyne and 6 months in Montreal.
-After working in the commercial inspections industry and the renewable energy sector in South Africa, Anton chose to relocate to the UK which led to him joining the Vallis Commodities Egypt Team in December 2015.
+After working in the commercial inspections industry and the renewable energy sector in South Africa, Anton chose to relocate to the UK which led to him joining the Vallis Group Egypt Team in December 2015.
 He now utilises his linguistic skills working in the Vallis Francophone West Africa team.
 Anton can often be found on the golf course and also enjoys riding his motorbike.

 Balal grew up in Manama, completing his higher secondary in Commerce at the Pakistan Urdu School.
 He went on to gain a BSc degree in Marketing & Management from the University of Bahrain.
 Since this, he has worked in various different fields including sales, accounts, HR, Management and Marketing.
 Balal joined Vallis Commodities in September 2014 as supervisor at the Arabian Sugar Company refinery, progressing within a few months to Operations Manager.
 He likes travelling and exploring new places, and enjoys spending free time with his family and friends.

 Bradley is 28 years old and originally from South Africa.
 He matriculated in 2005 and then made the decision to move up the coast from Durban to Sodwana Bay where he fulfilled his life time goal of becoming a PADI Scuba Diving Instructor.
 Once qualified, Bradley advanced and became a Specialty Diving Instructor as well as a First Aid Instructor.
 At the end of 2009 he spread his feelers and found himself working in the Western Pacific on a small tropical island called Palau, just southeast of the Philippines.
 In 2012 Bradley returned home to South Africa and started looking for something new and exciting.
 Toward the end of 2012 and moving into the new year of 2013, he found himself working as a Forman and team supervisor for a Steal fabrication and truck accessory manufacturer.
 Shortly after that, in June of 2013, Bradley looked at pursuing something a little more challenging and fast paced; this is when he met with Don Oliphant who was looking for staff to supervise stock at a warehouse at the port of Durban.
-After learning more about Vallis Commodities and what the company was all about Bradley jumped at the opportunity and hasn't looked back since.
+After learning more about Vallis Group and what the company was all about Bradley jumped at the opportunity and hasn't looked back since.

 Currently living in Somerset, Brogan was born and raised in Dundee, Scotland.
 After completing Higher Education and receiving an overall A at Dundee College in 2014 for Social Sciences, Brogan left Dundee to go travelling for the next two years.
 In that time, she worked and lived in many countries including: Asia, Thailand, Singapore, Australia, New Zealand and Bali.
 Returning back to Dundee Scotland near the end of 2016, Brogan worked for a global petroleum pump company where she managed engineers in installing and maintaining petroleum pumps throughout the UK.
-In early 2018, Brogan made the move down to Somerset, and joined the Vallis team as an Operations and Reporting Administrator in the Franco West African team, to then shortly be moved to the Anglo West African team.
+In early 2018, Brogan made the move down to Somerset, and joined the Vallis team as an Operations and Reporting Assistant in the Franco West African team, to then shortly be moved to the Anglo West African team.
 Now living in Somerset Brogan enjoys spending time with friends, exploring the country side and travelling.